dynamoose/dynamoose/Readme.md

 If it is a value, it is compared with `===`.

+**set**: function

+Adds a setter function that will be used to transform the value before writing to the DB.

+**get**: function

+Adds a getter function that will be used to transform the value return from the DB.

 **trim**: boolean

 Trim whitespace from string when saving to DB.